 Controlling 30 strong, high-energy sled dogs is an exercise.
 It is an exercise in flexibility and teamwork, but it’s also just plain exercise.
-Mushing requires intense and precise physical exertion from both the dogs and people trained to practice the state’s official sport.
+Mushing requires intense and precise physical exertion from both the dogs and people trained to practice Alaska's official sport.
 This summer, Bailey Friedman '18 applied her exercise science major to her canine athletes while interning at Alaska Heli-Mush Inc.

 Friedman’s main responsibility as a musher was to guide visitors through a glimpse of America’s last frontier.
 While they rode along in the basket of the sled, Friedman ran the dogs down a two-mile trail on the remote Norris Glacier.
 She also fielded their questions and explained the important role mushing has played in Alaskan history.